epigen/scifiRNA-seq/README.md

 scifi pipeline ships with a
 [default configuration file](scifi/config/default.yaml).

+In the configuration file, location of software dependencies (STAR, featureCounts), but also location of static files (e.g. genome index, GTF file) can be specified.

-To configure the pipeline to a specific environment a file with the same structure  to `~/.scifi.config.yaml`.
+To configure the pipeline to a specific environment, write a file with the same structure to `~/.scifi.config.yaml` to avoid passing a specific configuration at runtime repeatedly (but possible with the -c option).

 A log file is written to `~/.scifi.log.txt` in addition to the command-line output.